Every

 as keyed data after the bar code has been scanned

-away from the computer (in the lot).
+away from the computer (in the lot) with the TriCoder.
 The scanned bar

 code is saved in the memory of the reader.
 The person